- One mulligan per hole, any shot – play the best ball

 Remember the first time you got on in regulation, from the fairway, on a long par four or a par five (of any length) and two-putted for a regulation par?
 That’s what golf is about.

 Just learning?
-Play easier courses, play nine hole courses, play pitch-and-putts.
+Play easier courses, play nine-hole courses, play pitch-and-putts.
 One of my favorite local municipal courses, Santa Teresa Golf Club in San José, CA, includes a par-27, nine-hole short course that is interesting and challenging – hole lengths ranging from 76 yards to 132 yards, water in play on five of the nine holes, and greens with slope and undulations that allow a range of hole positions from easy to difficult.
 It’s a great short game workout, but no walkover – and it’s walk-on play, $11 weekdays, $15 weekends.
-Hit from the grass in the tee boxes (as I do) and it’s like playing nine holes with every shot but the drive, and the approach shots on par 5s – a great way to strengthen your short game.
+Hit from the grass in the tee boxes (as I do) and it’s like playing nine holes with every shot but the drive, and the second shot on par 5s – a great way to strengthen your short game.
 (My favorite hole on Shortie?
 The 124-yard 4th – elevated tee box, big eucalyptus tree intruding on the left, water right, water long, bunkers left and right front.
-Hold a high soft shot into the left-to-right breeze that’s threatening to drown your tee ball, over that big overhanging branch of the eucalyptus, right to the center of the green – that’s a moment you’ll remember like your first kiss… )
+Hold a high soft draw into the left-to-right breeze that’s threatening to drown your tee ball, over that big overhanging branch of the eucalyptus, right to the center of the green – that’s a moment you’ll remember like your first kiss…)